 Having briefly returned to work after a year off on maternity leave, I am now on a career break (thank you boss).
 While some ask me what I’m going to be doing with all my spare time (!), it can create some challenges being a sole Crofting Wifie with not just a Mini Crofter in tow (especially lambing and calving), but now a Micro Crofter as well.
 However, now that I can focus fully on the croft, more work can be put into it.
 But with work, comes exhaustion.
 And with that I get writer’s block so please do not be offended if I suddenly have a bit of a gap between posts.

-When the Crofter is away, I have had to learn to accept all forms of help (from collecting animal feed that has been delivered to the wrong address to babysitting so I can load animals to a trailer) and with that I have several good friends and wise local farmers who have all stepped in when I do need an extra pair of hands.
+When the Crofter is away, I have had to learn to accept all forms of help (from collecting animal feed that has been delivered to the wrong address to babysitting so I can load animals to a trailer) and with that I have several good friends, neighbours, and some wise local farmers who have all stepped in when I do need an extra pair of hands.

 With the croft we are able to sell on some of the produce, the main thing being beef.
 The ‘Field to fork’ page gives an up to date price list of available produce.